 Some tend to feel a growing sense of anxiety, as they fear that their chances that they will be able to combine a loving marriage into a life of individual career achievement.
 Their ultimate sense of what many women want in life includes family and children, but not initially at the risk of wasting their education and giving up career goals and the status that success gives to women who had proven themselves in the business world.

 Very often such women had numerous chances earlier to steer relationships into long-term partnerships, yet ended early relationships for abstract reasons (“something was missing”), and chose independence over coupling (“I wasn’t ready to settle down.

 Marriage is still very appealing, and there is evidence for its hold on people according to Pew Research.
 Married adults are more likely than those who are living with a partner to say things are going very well in their relationship (58% vs. 41%).
-They also express higher levels of satisfaction with specific aspects of their relationship, including the way household chores are divided between them and their spouse, how well their spouse balances work and a personal life.
+They also express higher levels of satisfaction with specific aspects of their relationship, including the way household chores are divided between them and their spouse, and how well their spouse balances work and personal life.
 Married people also seem to advertise their commitment.
 “When somebody tells you, ‘That’s my spouse,’ you know some information about the relationship and the level of commitment.
 Cohabitation and casual relationships do not always seem to force clarity like marriage does.

 Go for it and put yourself out there more.

 Geiger, A., & Livingston, G. 8 Facts about love and marriage in America.
 Available at: Pew Research Centerhttp://www.pewresearch.org/fact-tank/2019/02/13/8-facts-about-love-and-marria